awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

 ### To create the Amazon VPC table<a name="to-create-the-vpc-table"></a>

 1. Copy and paste the following DDL statement into the Athena console\.
 This query specifies `ROW FORMAT DELIMITED` and omits specifying a SerDe\.
 This means that the query uses the [LazySimpleSerDe for CSV, TSV, and Custom\-Delimited Files](lazy-simple-serde.md)\.
 In addition, in this query, fields are terminated by a space\.
+Some fields can have a flow log destination of either CloudWatch Logs or Amazon S3\.
+Other fields apply only to Amazon S3\.
+For more information, see [Available Fields](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-logs-fields) in the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.
 For a VPC flow log with a custom format, modify the fields to match the fields that you specified when you created the flow log\.

 1. Modify the `LOCATION 's3://your_log_bucket/prefix/AWSLogs/{subscribe_account_id}/vpcflowlogs/{region_code}/'` to point to the Amazon S3 bucket that contains your log data\.